 Spanish dialects

-According to the CVC (Virtual Cervantes Centre) web page, “Particularly in the case of Spanish, some studies on the current linguistic situation set out eight dialects, according to the areas where the the language is spoken: Leonese, Aragonese, Judeo-Spanish, Extremaduran, Murcian Spanish, the Andalusian linguistic modality, Canarian and Spanish of the Americas”.
+According to the CVC (Virtual Cervantes Centre) web page, “Particularly in the case of Spanish, some studies on the current linguistic situation set out eight dialects, according to the areas where the language is spoken: Leonese, Aragonese, Judeo-Spanish, Extremaduran, Murcian Spanish, the Andalusian linguistic modality, Canarian and Spanish of the Americas”.

 British English dialects